 In Summary

-It’s also crucial to regularly review and update your will, and to store it in safe and secure places.
-Registering your will with the U.S. Will Registry is free and gives assurance that your family will be able to locate it when needed.
 In addition to registering your will, be sure to store your will with SideDrawer.com.
-Sidedrawer.com is a free secure iCloud service that allows you to store a copy of your will in the event an original can’t be found.
+Sidedrawer.com is a secure iCloud service that allows you to store your estate documents for free.
 By taking these steps, you can ensure that your loved one’s final wishes are carried out and that your assets are distributed according to your wishes.